On Picard Number and Dimension of Algebraic Homogeneous Spaces: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Ivan Arzhantsev for posing the problem and useful discussions.
-The author also wishes to thank Cinzia Casagrande for valuable comments on the generalized Mukai conjecture for Fano varieties.
+The first author is grateful to his academic supervisor Ivan Arzhantsev for posing the problem and useful discussions.
+We also wish to thank Cinzia Casagrande for valuable comments on the generalized Mukai conjecture for Fano varieties.